aVariengien/VEATGen/README.md

 ## Environment

 This project was developed in Python 3.
-The GUI uses matplotlib interactive features.
+The GUI uses matplotlib interactive features and sklearn to compute PCA.

 For the VAE, I used the keras (v.
 2.3 or higher, running on tensorflow).
 The original VAE implementation used can be found [here](https://keras.io/examples/generative/vae/).